FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 But what does the costs say in Azure?
 Let us hit the resource group we created in the beginning and take a look at the costs of the May 2019.

 ![azure-pricing](https://cdn.offering.solutions/img/articles/2019-05-29/azure-pricing.png)

+So in the complete month May 2019 the whole website costed 9.74 CHF which is about 8.73 Euro or 9.86 USD.
+As I got a MSDN Subscription this totally lies in the scope of my free amount which I can spend over the months.
+So actually I am running it for free.

+Of course you have to add the domain `offering.solutions` to it which is 25 CHF a year.
+So calculation the whole costs of this my website and domain cost me approcimately 144 CHF a year including a cloud based solution, the domain, CI/CD, a CDN etc.

+For me this is, until now, a perfect solution.

+## Conclusion

+So in the beginning we wanted to fullfill the following points:

+- Find a solution which hosts my website _and_ my blog for one look and feel.

+Did that with hugo and Azure

+- Migrating my blog from jekyll to hugo, so using hugo for all of it: website and blog.

+Done by migration all in one repository

+- Moving the domain from one.com to godaddy and host it on azure instead of one.com

+Did taht with godaddy domains and the domains registered on azure as custom domains.

+- Adding a CI/CD pipeline in Azure DevOps to continually build and deploy my hugo site

+Done via Azure DevOps, Azure CLI and a Github Repo.

+- Using cloudflare as a DNS to improve caching and speed and reduce costs for the azure web service

+Also done that, Cloudflare acting as a DNS and takes care about the caching.

+- Using azure blob storage to work as cdn for static files like _.js, _.css, and images

+Did a separate artifact and released that one to the blob storage we used to serve static files.

+- Costs should be managable.

+The costs are very managable and if I encounter a higher cost during the time I would add cost allerts etc, so I have full control.

+In the end I am very happy with the solution because it gives me full control by having nearly everthing automated.
+I really like the outcome.
+Once again, thanks [Benjamin Abt](https://twitter.com/abt_benjamin) for the help at this.